Does an executor get paid?

 Executor commission is generally approved by the beneficiaries, or in some cases, by the court if disputes arise.
 The will may specify the commission amount, or beneficiaries may agree to a reasonable fee based on the executor's work.
 If there is no agreement, the executor may apply to the court for approval.
 This ensures transparency and fairness in the estate administration process.

 Yes, beneficiaries may challenge executor fees if they consider them unreasonable or excessive.
 Challenges typically occur if the commission is disproportionate to the work performed or the estate's complexity.
-Beneficiaries should gather evidence of other similar estates and their administration costs.
+Beneficiaries sometimes refer to information about how similar estates were administered and what those administration costs were.
 If disputes cannot be resolved between parties, the court can review and approve or adjust the fees.